What’s the difference between A-grade, B-grade, and recycled LiFePO4 battery cells?

 Conclusion

 Well, the conclusion is here.
-The purpose of testing the capacity recovery rate is to compare the testing data with the specifications of the cells.
+The purpose of testing parameters like capacity recovery is to compare the testing data with the specifications of the cells.
 This allows you to verify the accuracy of the datasheet and to trust the supplier.
 If all the data meet the specification or datasheet, then the cells are Grade A. If not, then the cells are Grade B.